Really interesting Nadia, thanks! I think that you would be really interested in some of the most cutting-edge research that I have ...

 Australia’s advertising associations are warning marketers to ensure they are prepared to deal with new privacy laws, which come into effect in Australia from March next year.

-Changes to the Privacy Law will have a distinct impact on direct marketing, handling and disclosure of information and will include new civil penalties and enforceable undertakings in the event of any breach.
+Changes to privacy law will have a distinct impact on direct marketing, handling and disclosure of information and will include new civil penalties and enforceable undertakings in the event of any breach.

 The privacy reform act passed through Australian Parliament in November 2012 after six years of consultation and development.
 The changes include a single set of standards called the Australian Privacy Principles that specify when information can be used for direct marketing or be sent overseas.
 Penalties for failing to meet the new privacy laws could cost companies up to $1.7m.